AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

         2. The `src` folder: This is where you put your actual code.
 Only code inside this folder will be [compiled](../../terminology.md).
         3. The `HelloWorld.iml` file: This is more metadata for Intellij, you can ignore it.
+    * You can also ignore the `External Libraries` and `Scratches and Consoles` folders.
+        * The Java core library (talked about in the previous lesson) will show in the External Libraries folder.

 ---